Updated: Jun 3

 Music is essentially movement in every aspect of the word, even a single sound impacts on the air and makes it move.
 Every sound that is followed by another creates a melodic outline that itself defines a piece, having an abstract meaning to the listener.

-Every element mentioned in this article contributes to the overall Movement and Shape.
+Every one of the 5 basic elements of music mentioned in this article contributes to the overall Movement and Shape.

 Subdividing the contributing elements to a piece aids the musical phenomenon in five manageable parts.
 Otherwise, the amount of information would be impossible to dissect properly to understand the complexity of the interactions of the different layers in a musical piece.